Vegan Food in Taipei || Discover The Best Vegan Eats

 Check this article to find out what exactly.

-How do you say vegan in Taiwan?
+How do you say vegan in Chinese?

 Generally, it’s wo chi su 我吃素 but look above at the phrases for some things to note.

-Are there vegan restaurants in Taiwan?
+Are there vegan restaurants in Taipei?

 So many!
 You’ll be spoilt for choice.